 Peter Pan: The story of the boy who never grew up, Peter Pan encourages the Darling children to fly away with him to the second star on the right.
 Ending up in Neverland, they fight off the dastardly pirate Captain Hook, as the children team up with the Lost Boys, Tiger Lily and the tiny fairy Tinker Bell in a story which shows you never have to lose your childish touch.

-Phrases typically said in pantomime
+Are there phrases typically said in pantomime?

 “He’s behind you!”
 Normally said when a baddie is sneaking onto the stage, the audience shouts “He’s behind you!” to warn the hero that the villain is close to them.
 However, the hero will turn the wrong way to find the villain, meaning that the chase continues.
 Getting closer to each other, the audience will continue to shout “he’s behind you” until the hero and villain bump into each other, causing them to run away from one another.

 “Oh no, it isn’t!”
 A time where the characters and audience interact with one another, this is often said at the start of an argument, where the character will exclaim something to which the audience may say “Oh no it isn’t” or something along these lines.
 This argument can carry on until it is broken by someone else entering the scene.

 “Aaah” When a character seems to be in a spot of bother, the audience will often sigh a large“aaah” to show that they are on their side.
 This can be built upon, leading the audience to a giant exasperation to really show that they care.